gourav8jain/react_gemini-quiz/README.md

    - Folder: `/ (root)`
 5. **Push to main branch** - The GitHub Action will automatically build and deploy your app

-**Note**: The GitHub Actions workflow will automatically use your API key from secrets during the build process, ensuring your deployed app works correctly.
+**Note**: The GitHub Actions workflow will automatically use your API keys from secrets during the build process, ensuring your deployed app works correctly.
+The app will try Gemini first and fall back to OpenAI if Gemini is unavailable.

 ## 🔧 Project Structure